-- (i) work co-operatively with the community, agencies and government in developing and implementing planning, strategies, management and project based activity. - (ii) enhance the quality of employment of all its employees. - (b) In this agreement these aims will be strengthened by; - (i) developing a team approach to all activity which will enable any employee to perform where required any task for which that employee is suitably trained. - (ii) developing a workplace culture, characterised by structures, in which quality management responsibilities are shared by all employees and in which multi-skilling and continuous skills development, together with the sharing of broad common goals among employees and management, are features of the workplace. - (iii) developing structures and procedures which reflect the principles of employee consultation and participation by employees in decision making processes.
+- work co-operatively with the community, agencies and government in developing and implementing planning, strategies, management and project based activity. - (ii) enhance the quality of employment of all its employees. - (b) In this agreement these aims will be strengthened by; - (i) developing a team approach to all activity which will enable any employee to perform where required any task for which that employee is suitably trained. - (ii) developing a workplace culture, characterised by structures, in which quality management responsibilities are shared by all employees and in which multi-skilling and continuous skills development, together with the sharing of broad common goals among employees and management, are features of the workplace.